drmanan/AlgorithmOdyssey/Chapter-1/README.md

 ### Brief

-* Introduce world of algorithms, their importance in computer science, and problem-solving.
+* Introduce the world of algorithms, their importance in computer science, and problem-solving.
 * Algorithmic design principles and efficiency metrics explored.
-* Real-world examples to illustrate algorithmic impact in daily life and technology.
+* Real-world examples to illustrate algorithmic impact on daily life and technology.
 * **Big O notation** introduced for time complexity evaluation.
 * Preparation for subsequent exploration of algorithmic families.